-- 8.2 Part-time Employees: Regular, probationary, provisional and term-limited temporary employees who work a part-time schedule shall accrue vacation leave in accordance with the leave schedule set forth in 8.1; provided, however, such accrual rates shall be prorated to reflect his/her normally scheduled work week. - 8.3 Vacation Accrual: Employees eligible for vacation leave shall accrue vacation leave from their date of hire in a leave eligible position.
+8.2 Part-time Employees: Regular, probationary, provisional and term-limited temporary employees who work a part-time schedule shall accrue vacation leave in accordance with the leave schedule set forth in 8.1; provided, however, such accrual rates shall be prorated to reflect his/her normally scheduled work week.

+8.3 Vacation Accrual: Employees eligible for vacation leave shall accrue vacation leave from their date of hire in a leave eligible position.
 Employees who work less than a full-time schedule shall receive a pro-rated leave to reflect his/her normally scheduled workweek.
+Employees may accrue up to sixty-days (60) vacation prorated to reflect their normally scheduled workday.
+Employees shall use vacation leave beyond the maximum accrual amount prior to December 31 of each year.
+Failure to use vacation leave beyond the maximum accrual amount will result in forfeiture of the vacation leave beyond the maximum amount unless the manager/designee has approved a carryover of such vacation leave because of cyclical workloads, work assignments or other reasons as may be in the best interests of the County.

 - 8.4 Vacation Eligibility: Employees eligible for vacation leave shall not be eligible to take or be paid for vacation leave until they have successfully completed their first six (6) months of County service in a leave eligible position, and if they leave County employment prior to successfully completing their first six (6) months of County service, shall forfeit and not be paid for accrued vacation leave.
-Vacation may not be used until earned. - 8.5 Vacation Payout: Employees shall be paid for accrued vacation leave to their date of separation up to the maximum accrual amount if they have successfully completed their first six (6) months of County service in a paid leave eligible position up to 480 hours maximum.
+Vacation may not be used until earned.
+This provision does not apply to employees using accrued vacation for a qualifying reason under the Washington Family Care Act. - 8.5 Vacation Payout: Employees shall be paid for accrued vacation leave to their date of separation up to the maximum accrual amount if they have successfully completed their first six (6) months of County service in a paid leave eligible position up to 480 hours maximum.
 Payment shall be the accrued vacation leave multiplied by the employee's rate of pay in effect upon the date of leaving County employment less mandatory withholdings.
 If an employee leaves prior to successful completion of the six months of County service, they shall forfeit and not be paid for accrued vacation leave. - 8.6 Vacation Schedules: The manager/designee will be responsible for scheduling vacation of employees in such a manner as to achieve the greatest vacation opportunity for the employees while maintaining the efficient functioning of the work unit.
-No employee shall work for compensation for the County in any capacity during the time that the employee is on vacation. - 8.7 Maximum Accrual: Employees eligible for vacation leave may accrue up to 480 hours vacation prorated to reflect their normally scheduled workday.
-Employees eligible for vacation leave shall use vacation leave beyond the maximum accrual amount prior to the end of the pay period that includes December 31 of each year.
-Failure to use vacation leave beyond the maximum accrual amount will result in forfeiture of the vacation leave beyond the maximum amount unless the manager/designee has approved a carryover of such vacation leave because of cyclical workloads, work assignments or other reasons as may be in the best interests of the County. - 8.8 Payout on Separation due to Death: In cases of separation from County employment by death of an employee with accrued vacation leave and who has successfully completed his/her first six (6) months of County service in a paid leave eligible position, payment of unused vacation leave up to the maximum accrual amount shall be made to the employee's estate, or, in applicable cases, as provided for by state law, RCW Title 11.
+No employee shall work for compensation for the County in any capacity during the time that the employee is on vacation. - 8.7 Maximum Accrual: Employees eligible for vacation leave may accrue up to sixty (60) days vacation prorated to reflect their normally scheduled workday.
+Employees eligible for vacation leave shall use vacation leave beyond the maximum accrual amount prior to December 31 of each year.
+Failure to use vacation leave beyond the maximum accrual amount will result in forfeiture of the vacation leave beyond the maximum amount unless the manager/designee has approved a carryover of such vacation leave because of cyclical workloads, work assignments or other reasons as may be in the best interests of the County.